Cray-HPE/docs-csm/operations/conman/Troubleshoot_ConMan_Asking_for_Password_on_SSH_Connection.md

     }
     ```

-If the key on the BMC does not match the key used by conman, the conman sessions will not have permission to access
+If the key on the BMC does not match the key used by ConMan, then the ConMan sessions will not have permission to access
 the consoles.
 Proceed to resetting the SSH keys to resolve the issue.

 ## Procedure to Reset SSH keys